spryker/spryker-docs/docs/scos/dev/developer-guides/202009.0/development-guide/data-import/data-import-categories/commerce-setup/file-details-shipment.csv.md

 ---
 title: File details- shipment.csv
 originalLink: https://documentation.spryker.com/v6/docs/file-details-shipmentcsv
+originalArticleId: b5a2c219-7b52-46f5-8711-1ca32770578c
 redirect_from:
   - /v6/docs/file-details-shipmentcsv
   - /v6/docs/en/file-details-shipmentcsv
 ---

-This article contains content of the **shipment.csv** file to configure [Shipment](https://documentation.spryker.com/docs/shipment) information on your Spryker Demo Shop.
+This article contains content of the **shipment.csv** file to configure [Shipment](/docs/scos/dev/features/202009.0/shipment/shipment.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: